 Communities across the country are hosting events in conjunction with the NGWSD celebration.
-And don’t worry if February 5th doesn’t fit your calendar – you can celebrate any “day” of the year.
-Post your own today!
+Even if your event is virtual or if February 7 doesn’t fit your calendar – make sure to post your event today!

-NGWSD 2020 recognizes student-athletes, champion athletes, coaches, administrators and lawmakers who are committed to providing equitable access to sports for all girls and women.
+NGWSD recognizes student-athletes, champion athletes, coaches, administrators and lawmakers committed to providing equitable access to sports for all girls and women.

 Having access to sport has impacted my life because I get to interact with other young women of different age groups.
 The program teaches us to learn different skills from each other and interacting with older girls is like having big sisters around.
 None of us are equal until all of us are equal.

 Sports made me.
 I’m fortunate enough to have been surrounded by sports my whole life.
 This helped me establish a sense of family, discipline, collective goal setting, and made the reward for continuous hard work and dedication tangible.
 Access unlocks our potential in this space.
 I wouldn’t be where I am today if I hadn’t seen powerful head coaches like Kay Yow (basketball) and Cathy Bucky (cheerleading) on the campus of NC State when I was younger, holding the highest positions.
 It’s because of them that I knew I could.
 That visibility was essential.